King scores career-high 24, Wisconsin beats Indiana 84-64

 BIG PICTURE

 Indiana: Poor shooting and bad defense set the Hoosiers back.
-The Hoosiers shot just 33 percent (10 of 30) in falling behind 47-27 at the half.
-Coach Archie Miller’s squad was often outhustled for loose balls.
+They hit just 33 percent (10 of 30) in falling behind 47-27 at the half.
+They were often outhustled for loose balls.
 They left the Badgers alone for open looks too often.

-Chalk up this subpar effort perhaps to just getting used to playing on the road for the first time this season.
+“Our team did not play well on either of the floor.
+Sometimes that happens to groups early in the season … on the road, especially in a conference environment” Miller said.

 Wisconsin: Coach Greg Gard’s team might have played its best half of basketball all season, shooting 63% from the field and 46% (6 of 13) from 3-point range before halftime.
 The Badgers had just one turnover in the first half and played well in the paint early against Indiana’s big men, swarming the glass.
 It was the perfect response for a team looking to snap out of a skid.

-King played a big role with an assertive inside-out game, scoring 17 in the first half.
-King finished 10 of 15 from the field for the afternoon.
+King provided a big spark with an assertive inside-out game, scoring 17 in the first half.
+He finished 10 of 15 from the field for the afternoon.
+Out of all the underclassmen, King might have the most potential to add scoring punch for Wisconsin.
+The guard heeded Gard’s call to move with the ball, attack the paint and stay aggressive.

 UP NEXT